Experienced Truck Accident Attorney in Laredo - John R. Solis Offers Personalized Attention, Results

 Trucking companies have a legal obligation to make sure a truck's contents are loaded properly.
 The Federal Motor Carrier Safety Administration (FMCSA) governs weight and load restrictions for all commercial vehicles.
 A trucking company that allows an overloaded truck on the highway or forces a driver to overload his or her truck should be held accountable in an accident.

 It can be hard proving the truck involved in your accident was carrying too much cargo without the help of a truck accident lawyer.
 Truck companies may be unwilling to admit wrongdoing.
 They might even falsify information and even destroy evidence proving a truck exceeded the maximum weight.
 We can uncover the truth.
-The Law Office of John R. Solis is ready to help.
+John R. Solis, Attorney at Law is ready to help.
 We can hold negligent truck companies accountable.

 Trucking companies have a duty to maintain their trucks so they are safe and adhere to certain standards.
 In order to keep their trucks safely operating on the road, companies are required to perform scheduled maintenance, address mechanical issues and to keep logs containing maintenance records.
 When they fail to do so and put a poorly maintained truck on the road, the results can be catastrophic for others using the road.

-The Law Office of John R. Solis takes cases involving truck company negligence very seriously.
+John R. Solis, Attorney at Law takes cases involving truck company negligence very seriously.
 These cases are often complex legal matters.
 There may be multiple layers of liability.
 The truck company might blame a part manufacturer for the accident.
 They may even try to blame you, claiming you did something to cause the accident.
 It takes an aggressive and knowledgeable attorney to protect your rights and determine who is liable.
-Common examples of poor truck maintenance can include the following:

 - Defective brakes